War Admiral

-War Admiral (May 2, 1934 – October 30, 1959) was a champion American Thoroughbred racehorse who is the fourth winner of the American Triple Crown.
-He was also the 1937 Horse of the Year and well known as the rival of Seabiscuit in the 'Match Race of the Century' in 1938.
+War Admiral (May 2, 1934 – October 30, 1959) was a champion American Thoroughbred racehorse and the fourth winner of the American Triple Crown.
+He was also the 1937 Horse of the Year and well known as the rival of Seabiscuit in the "Match Race of the Century" in 1938.
 War Admiral won 21 of his 26 starts with earnings of $273,240 and was the leading sire in North America for 1945.
 He was also an outstanding broodmare sire whose influence is still felt today in descendants such as Triple Crown winners American Pharoah and Justify.

 Background

 War Admiral raced as a homebred for Samuel D. Riddle, who also owned Man o' War.
 War Admiral was foaled at Faraway Farm in Lexington, the offspring of Man o' War and Brushup.
 Man o' War was widely regarded as the greatest American racehorse of his time, but Brushup never won a race.
 They were bred together six times, producing five undistinguished fillies and one Triple Crown winner.